 The overall scene

-Did the Parthian wise men visit Christ right after his was born as is depicting in Nativity scenes?
+Did the Parthian wise men visit Christ just after he was born as is depicting in Nativity scenes?
 Did their visit take place at a stable with Mary and Joseph in attendance and Jesus resting in a manger?
 Were there angels near the Messiah at his birth?

-11. And when they (the wise men) had come into the house, they found the LITTLE CHILD with Mary His mother, and they bowed down and worshiped Him . . .
-(Matthew 2)
+11. And when they (the wise men) had come into the HOUSE, they found the little child with Mary His mother, and they bowed down and worshiped Him . . .
+(Matthew 2:11)

 The humans shown in a typical Nativity were real historical figures.
 Jesus did come into the world as a baby just like any other human and Magi did come to worship him.
-The overall event portrayed in the Nativity, however, is a fabrication.
+The overall event portrayed in such depictions, however, is not the truth.
 There were not just three wise but several, perhaps twelve or more, who came to worship the new King.
 They did not travel alone but came in a large caravan for safety.
 They did not offer a few small tokens of respect but brought Jesus gifts worthy of a great KING who rightfully deserved to be worshipped.
-The wise men could not have come to pay their homage when Christ was a newborn in a manger but rather visited him in a home when he had grown beyond an infant.
+The wise men did not visit Christ moments after he was born but rather paid homage to him weeks later.